Table of Contents

 One run will be added to the batting side’s total and the delivery must be bowled again.
 A no ball can be called in a number of different circumstances.
-In addition, the umpire may also call a free hit in relation to the next delivery.
+In addition, it is the umpire’s job to call and signal a free hit in relation to the next delivery, if he or she deems it appropriate.
 A free hit allows the batsman to strike the ball and, once again, he cannot be given out in most circumstances.

 How Many No Balls are there in Cricket?

-As of 2021, there are twelve ways in which a no ball can be called by the umpire.
-Some of these methods are traditional and have been part of the laws of cricket for centuries while others are relatively new.
+As of 2021, there are twelve main ways in which a no ball can be called by the umpire.
+Some of the types of no ball discussed below are traditional and have been part of the laws of cricket for centuries while others are relatively new.

 The full list reads as follows:

 1. Front Foot No Ball